JustinBuiel/COMP390_Group_Project/README.md

 To use the program, answer the questions using valid inputs, and then head over to the filtered data table to find all the results.

+CMD line: python main.py (makesure you have all necessary librarires already installed with python on your machine)

 Developed in Python 3.11